 - Graduate/Professional Scholarship Application (Maryland Residents Only)

 You must be a United States citizen, permanent resident or other eligible non-citizen to apply for federal financial aid at The School of Medicine.
-Students are encouraged to apply for financial aid (both federal and/or institutional funds) each award year.
-Please refer to the application/instructions for the priority application date for the academic year for which you are applying for financial aid.
+Students must apply for federal financial aid each year.

 Students may complete the FAFSA applications beginning October 1.